-A renewed interest in healthcare marketing brought on by the coronavirus pandemic has digital marketers scrambling to give their clients an edge over the competition.
+A renewed interest in Healthcare marketing production brought on by the coronavirus pandemic has digital marketers scrambling to give their clients an edge over the competition.
 Those of us in the SEO industry notice it most frequently in terms of content.
 Tons of new content is hitting the web every day with the goal of grabbing the attentions of coronavirus-weary consumers.

 Corona related content will absolutely give healthcare sites a temporary boost.
 Why?
 Because coronavirus is one of the hottest topics being searched right now.
 Related content that offers relevant information is going to do well.
 But know this: it is not going to last forever.
 At some point, the coronavirus pandemic will be a thing of the past.